FIMPs in a two-component dark matter model with $Z_2 \times Z_4$ symmetry: FIMP dark matter

-In this work, we choose six free parameters as inputs in the model with:
+In this work, we take the following six parameters as free inputs:

-Note that in the limit of $y_{sf} \to 0$, we come to the two singlet scalar DM model with $S$ being FIMP, and in the limit of $\lambda_{ds} \to 0$ and $ \lambda_{dh} \to 0$, the model can be simplified into the singlet fermion DM case with $\chi$ being FIMP.
-On the other hand, $\chi$ production is completely determined by dark sectors, and in the case of $m_{\chi}<m_2/2$, $\chi$ relic density is generated by the process of $h_2 \to\chi\chi$, and the decay width in Eq.~\ref{h2d} can be simplified far from the threshold:
+Note that in the limit $y_{sf} \to 0$, the model reduces to the two singlet scalar DM case with $S$ as FIMP, while in the limit $\lambda_{ds}\to 0$ and $\lambda_{dh}\to 0$, it reduces to the singlet fermion DM case with $\chi$ as FIMP.
+As we will discuss below, $y_{sf}$ is stringently constrained and cannot be arbitrarily small while still satisfying the DM relic density constraint.

+In the region $m_{\chi}<m_2/2$, the $\chi$ relic density is generated by the decay $h_2\to\chi\chi$ together with $XX\to\chi\chi$ scattering.
+One can estimate the upper bound on $y_{sf}$ in this region by switching off the SM contribution, so that $\chi$ is produced entirely by $h_2$ decay.
+In the limit $m_\chi\ll m_2/2$, the decay width in Eq.~\eqref{h2d} simplifies to:

+which grows linearly with $m_2$, as expected for a two-body decay mediated by a Yukawa coupling.

-The $\chi$ yield $Y_{\chi}$ can be computed by solving the Boltzmann equation Eq.~\ref{be2}, which can be simplified with:
+The $\chi$ yield $Y_\chi$ can be computed by solving the Boltzmann equation~\eqref{be2}, which simplifies to: